 Active image — processes the image that is currently open and the top-most window if multiple images are open.
 When this option is selected, the section Output is disabled.
 It is for the user to perform additional transformations if needed and Save As the cropped version of the image in the desired format.
 A revised file name should be used to preserve the original un-cropped version of the image.

 Folder — Processes a folder of images.
 Click the button Folder to select the desired input folder.
-If the option Include subfolders is checked, all folders in the selected folder are also processed, with the exception of the folder selected in the Output section, if it is below the input folder.
-When the option Include subfolders is enabled, the subfolder structure is created in the output folder.
-If Photoshop cannot open an image or other problems occur, alerts are reported in the log file.
-For each image file found, the script crops the image to have the specified margins.
+If the option Include subfolders is enabled, all folders within the selected folder are also processed, and the same subfolder structure is created in the output folder.
+Each image found is cropped to result in the specified margins, and the image is saved in the format selected in the section Output.

 Section 2: Margins